psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 ## Take-home message

-Combining everything we have discussed so far, a thermonuclear reaction network is a system of odinary coupled differential equations (ODEs), which describes the abundance evolution ($\mathbf{y}$) and energy generation ($\epsilon$).
+Combining everything we have discussed so far, a thermonuclear reaction network is a system of ordinary coupled differential equations (ODEs), which describes the abundance evolution ($\mathbf{y}$) and energy generation ($\epsilon$).
 The main input to solve the equations is provided by the nuclear reaction rates (except in the case of NSE) and the local thermodynamical conditions.
 The size